UseToolSuite UseToolSuite

 }

-Webhook providers have timeout limits — typically 5–30 seconds.
-If your handler takes longer than that, the provider treats it as a failure and retries.
+Webhook providers enforce timeouts — typically 5–30 seconds.
+If your handler takes longer than that on a slow database query or PDF generation, the provider drops the connection, assumes a crash, and queues a retry.

-The pattern: acknowledge the webhook immediately, then process it asynchronously.
+The golden pattern: acknowledge immediately (return 200), push the payload onto a queue, and process it asynchronously.

 const event = verifyAndParse(req);